 - Toilet breaks – make sure you know where there are service stops on your planned route as you can guarantee the kids will need a toilet break whilst only giving you a moment’s notice, no matter how many times you’ve already asked them!

 - Leg stretch and picnic stop – if your journey is very long then you’ll want to factor in mealtimes such as lunch or dinner.
 Pack a picnic if you don’t want to spend money on food at a service station.
-It’s also a good idea to plan in a stop so everyone can get out and have some space to breathe and stretch their legs.
-Let the kids run around and burn off some steam and hopefully they’ll sleep the rest of the way!
+It’s also a good idea to plan a stop so everyone can get out and have some space to breathe and stretch their legs.
+Let the kids run around and burn off some steam and hopefully, they’ll sleep the rest of the way!

 - Pack toys for the kids – it’s no secret that kids get really bored on even the shortest of journeys, so just imagine how quickly they will get restless in a car for hours on end!
 Make sure they have plenty of entertainment to keep them occupied.